ben-riggles/adventofcode/2023/README.md

             if val in rule:
                 yield rule.apply(val)
                 if type(val) is Range:
-                    if val.end-1 not in rule:
+                    if val.end not in rule:
                         yield from self.convert(Range(rule.src_end, val.end))
                     if val.start not in rule:
                         yield from self.convert(Range(val.start, rule.src_start))